German torpedo boats s 100. A.b. wide-ranging Black Sea fleet in three wars and three revolutions. The day that changed everything

 The fastest in the world

-In the meantime, on June 13, 1929, Tupolev at TsAGI began the construction of a new planing duralumin boat ANT-5, armed with two 533-mm torpedoes.
+Meanwhile, on June 13, 1929, Tupolev at TsAGI began construction of a new planing duralumin boat ANT-5, armed with two 533-mm torpedoes.
 From April to November 1933, the boat passed factory tests in Sevastopol, and from November 22 to December - state tests.
-The tests of the ANT-5 literally delighted the authorities - the boat with torpedoes developed a speed of 58 knots (107.3 km / h), and without torpedoes - 65.3 knots (120.3 km / h).
-Boats of other countries could not even dream of such speeds.
+Tests of the ANT-5 literally delighted the authorities - the boat with torpedoes developed a speed of 58 knots (107.3 km/h), and without torpedoes - 65.3 knots (120.3 km/h).
+Boats from other countries could not even dream of such speeds.

-Plant them.
-Marty, starting from the V series (the first four series are the Sh-4 boats), switched to the production of the G-5 (that was the name of the ANT-5 serial boats).
-Later, the G-5 began to be built at plant No. 532 in Kerch, and with the outbreak of war, plant No. 532 was evacuated to Tyumen, and there, at plant No. 639, they also began building boats of the G-5 type.
-A total of 321 serial boats G-5 of nine series were built (from VI to XII, including XI-bis).
+Plant named after Marty, starting with the V series (the first four series were Sh-4 boats), switched to the production of G-5 (the so-called ANT-5 serial boats).
+Later, G-5 began to be built at plant No. 532 in Kerch, and with the beginning of the war, plant No. 532 was evacuated to Tyumen, and there at plant No. 639 they also began building boats of the G-5 type.
+A total of 321 serial G-5 boats of nine series were built (from VI to XII, including XI-bis).

-Torpedo armament for all series was the same: two 533-mm torpedoes in groove tubes.
-But the machine gun armament was constantly changing.
-So, the boats of the VI-IX series had two 7.62-mm DA machine guns each.
+The torpedo armament of all series was the same: two 533-mm torpedoes in grooved tubes.
+But machine gun armament was constantly changing.
+Thus, boats of the VI–IX series each had two 7.62-mm DA aircraft machine guns.
 The following series had two 7.62 mm aviation machine guns ShKAS, characterized by a higher rate of fire.
-Since 1941, boats have been equipped with one or two 12.7 mm DShK machine guns.
+Since 1941, boats began to be equipped with one or two 12.7 mm DShK machine guns.

 Torpedo leader

-Tupolev and Nekrasov (immediate leader of the experimental design team for gliders) # did not calm down on the G-5 and in 1933 proposed the project of the “leader of the G-6 torpedo boats”.
-According to the project, the displacement of the boat was to be 70 tons.
-Eight GAM-34 engines of 830 hp each. were supposed to provide a speed of up to 42 knots (77.7 km / h).
-The boat could fire a salvo of six 533-mm torpedoes, three of which were launched from aft groove-type torpedo tubes, and three more from a rotary three-tube torpedo tube located on the deck of the boat.
-Artillery armament consisted of a 45-mm semi-automatic gun 21K, a 20-mm gun " aviation type"and several 7.62 mm machine guns.
-It should be noted that by the beginning of the construction of the boat (1934), both rotary torpedo tubes and 20-mm guns of the "aviation type" existed only in the imagination of the designers.
+Tupolev and Nekrasov (immediate leader of the hydroplane development team) were not satisfied with the G-5 and in 1933 proposed a project for the “leader of the G-6 torpedo boats.”
+According to the project, the displacement of the boat was supposed to be 70 tons.
+Eight GAM-34 engines of 830 hp each. were supposed to provide speeds of up to 42 knots (77.7 km/h).
+The boat could fire a salvo of six 533-mm torpedoes, three of which were launched from the stern groove-type torpedo tubes, and three more from a rotating three-tube torpedo tube located on the deck of the boat.
+The artillery armament consisted of a 45 mm semi-automatic cannon 21K, a 20 mm cannon " aviation type"and several 7.62 mm machine guns.
+It should be noted that by the start of construction of the boat (1934), both rotary torpedo tubes and 20-mm “aviation-type” guns existed only in the imagination of the designers.

-Tupolev boats could operate with torpedoes in waves up to 2 points, and stay at sea - up to 3 points.
-Poor seaworthiness manifested itself primarily in the flooding of the bridge of the boat even with the slightest wave and, in particular, in the strong splashing of a very low pilothouse open from above, which made it difficult for the boat crew to work.
-The autonomy of the Tupolev boats was also a derivative of seaworthiness - their design range could never be guaranteed, since it depended not so much even on the fuel supply as on the weather.
-Stormy conditions in the sea are relatively rare, but a fresh wind, accompanied by waves of 3-4 points, is a normal phenomenon.
-Therefore, every exit of the Tupolev torpedo boats to the sea bordered on a mortal risk, without any connection with the combat activity of the boats.
+Tupolev boats could operate torpedoes in seas up to 2 points, and stay in the sea up to 3 points.
+Poor seaworthiness manifested itself primarily in the flooding of the boat's bridge even in the slightest waves and, in particular, heavy splashing of the very low wheelhouse open from above, making it difficult for the boat's crew to work.
+The autonomy of Tupolev boats was also a derivative of seaworthiness - their design range could never be guaranteed, since it depended not so much on the fuel supply as on the weather.
+Stormy conditions at sea are relatively rare, but a fresh wind, accompanied by waves of 3-4 points, is, one might say, a normal phenomenon.
+Therefore, every exit of the Tupolev torpedo boats into the sea bordered on a mortal risk, regardless of any connection with the combat activity of the boats.

-A rhetorical question: why then were hundreds of gliding torpedo boats built in the USSR?
+Rhetorical question: why then were hundreds of planing torpedo boats built in the USSR?
 It's all about Soviet admirals, for whom the British Grand Fleet was a constant headache.
-They seriously thought that the British Admiralty would operate in the 1920s and 1930s in the same way as in Sevastopol in 1854 or in Alexandria in 1882.
-That is, British battleships in calm and clear weather will approach Kronstadt or Sevastopol, and Japanese battleships will approach Vladivostok, anchor and start a battle according to the “Gost regulations”.
+They seriously thought that the British Admiralty would act in the 1920s and 1930s in the same way as in Sevastopol in 1854 or in Alexandria in 1882.
+That is, British battleships will approach Kronstadt or Sevastopol in calm and clear weather, and Japanese battleships will approach Vladivostok, anchor and start a battle according to the “GOST regulations”.

-And then dozens of the world's fastest torpedo boats of the Sh-4 and G-5 types will fly into the enemy armada.
-At the same time, some of them will be radio-controlled.
+And then dozens of the world’s fastest torpedo boats of the Sh-4 and G-5 type will fly into the enemy armada.
+Moreover, some of them will be radio-controlled.
 The equipment for such boats was created at Ostekhbyuro under the leadership of Bekauri.

-In October 1937, a large exercise was conducted using radio-controlled boats.
+In October 1937, a large exercise was held using radio-controlled boats.
 When a formation representing an enemy squadron appeared in the western part of the Gulf of Finland, more than 50 radio-controlled boats, breaking through smoke screens, rushed from three sides to enemy ships and attacked them with torpedoes.
-After the exercise, the division of radio-controlled boats was highly appreciated by the command.
+After the exercise, the radio-controlled boat division received high praise from the command.

 We'll go our own way

-Meanwhile, the USSR was the only leading maritime power that built redan-type torpedo boats.
-England, Germany, the USA and other countries moved on to the construction of seaworthy keel torpedo boats.
-Such boats were inferior to redans in speed in calm weather, but significantly surpassed them in seas of 3–4 points.
-Keel boats carried more powerful artillery and torpedo weapons.
+Meanwhile, the USSR was the only leading naval power to build torpedo boats of this type.
+England, Germany, the USA and other countries began building seaworthy keel torpedo boats.
+Such boats were inferior in speed to the standard ones in calm weather, but significantly exceeded them in seas of 3–4 points.
+Keelboats carried more powerful artillery and torpedo weapons.

-The superiority of keel boats over redans became obvious during the war of 1921-1933 at east coast USA, which was led by the Yankee government with ...
+The superiority of keelboats over redundant ones became obvious during the war of 1921–1933 east coast USA, which was led by the Yankee government with...
 Mr. Bacchus.
-Bacchus, of course, won, and the government was forced to shamefully repeal the Prohibition.
-A significant role in the outcome of the war was played by high-speed boats of the Elko company, which delivered whiskey from Cuba and Bahamas.
-Another question is that the same company built boats for the Coast Guard.
+Bacchus, naturally, won, and the government was forced to shamefully abolish Prohibition.
+A significant role in the outcome of the war was played by the Elko high-speed boats, which delivered whiskey from Cuba and Bahamas.
+Another question is that the same company built boats for the coast guard.

-The capabilities of keel boats can be judged at least by the fact that a Scott-Payne boat, 70 feet (21.3 m) long, armed with four 53-cm torpedo tubes and four 12.7-mm machine guns, passed from England in the United States under its own power and on September 5, 1939, was solemnly welcomed in New York.
-In his image, the Elko company began the mass construction of torpedo boats.
+The capabilities of keelboats can be judged by the fact that a Scott-Paine boat, 70 feet (21.3 m) long, armed with four 53 cm torpedo tubes and four 12.7 mm machine guns, sailed from England in the USA under its own power and on September 5, 1939 it was solemnly welcomed in New York.
+In his image, the Elko company began mass construction of torpedo boats.

-By the way, 60 boats of the Elko type were delivered under Lend-Lease to the USSR, where they received the A-3 index.
-On the basis of A-3 in the 1950s, we created the most common torpedo boat of the Soviet Navy - Project 183.
+By the way, 60 Elko-type boats were delivered under Lend-Lease to the USSR, where they received the index A-3.
+On the basis of the A-3 in the 1950s, we created the most common torpedo boat of the Soviet Navy - Project 183.

 Germans with a keel

-It is worth noting that in Germany, literally bound hand and foot Treaty of Versailles and gripped by an economic crisis, they managed to test redan and keel boats in the 1920s.
-According to the test results, an unambiguous conclusion was made - to make only keel boats.
-The Lyursen firm became a monopoly in the production of torpedo boats.
+It is worth noting that in Germany, literally tied hand and foot Treaty of Versailles and engulfed in an economic crisis, they were able to conduct tests of cutter and keelboats in the 1920s.
+Based on the test results, a clear conclusion was made - to make only keelboats.
+The Lursen company became a monopolist in the production of torpedo boats.

 Flying over the water

-Let's dot the "i".
-Tupolev is a talented aircraft designer, but why did you have to take on other than your own business ?!
-In some ways, it can be understood - huge funds were allocated for torpedo boats, and in the 1930s there was a tough competition among aircraft designers.
-Let's pay attention to one more fact.
-The construction of boats was not classified in our country.
-The gliders flying over the water were used with might and main by Soviet propaganda.
-The population constantly saw Tupolev's torpedo boats in illustrated magazines, on numerous posters, in newsreels.
-Pioneers were voluntarily-compulsorily taught to make models of red torpedo boats.
+Let's dot the i's.
+Tupolev is a talented aircraft designer, but why did he have to take on something other than his own?!
+In some ways it can be understood - huge amounts of money were allocated for torpedo boats, and in the 1930s there was fierce competition among aircraft designers.
+Let us pay attention to one more fact.
+Our boat construction was not classified.
+Gliders flying over the water were used with might and main by Soviet propaganda.
+The population constantly saw Tupolev torpedo boats in illustrated magazines, on numerous posters, and in newsreels.
+The pioneers were voluntarily and compulsorily taught to make models of customized torpedo boats.

 As a result, our admirals became victims of their own propaganda.
-It was officially believed that Soviet boats were the best in the world and there was no point in paying attention to foreign experience.
-In the meantime, agents of the German company Lursen, starting in the 1920s, “sticking out their tongues” were looking for clients.
-Bulgaria, Yugoslavia, Spain and even China became customers of their keel boats.
+It was officially believed that Soviet boats were the best in the world and there was no point in paying attention to Foreign experience.
+Meanwhile, agents of the German company Lursen, starting in the 1920s, “sticking out their tongues” were looking for clients.
+Bulgaria, Yugoslavia, Spain and even China became customers for their keelboats.

-In the 1920s and 1930s, the Germans easily shared secrets in the field of tank building, aviation, artillery, poisonous substances, etc. with their Soviet colleagues.
-But they did not lift a finger from us to buy at least one Lursen.
+In the 1920–1930s, the Germans easily shared secrets in the field of tank building, aviation, artillery, toxic substances, etc. with their Soviet colleagues.
+But we didn’t even lift a finger to buy at least one “Lursen”.

-A torpedo boat is a small warship designed to destroy enemy warships and transport ships with torpedoes.
+A torpedo boat is a small combat ship designed to destroy enemy warships and transport vessels with torpedoes.
 Widely used during World War II.
-By the beginning of the war, torpedo boats were poorly represented in the main fleets of the Western maritime powers, but with the outbreak of war, the construction of boats increased dramatically.
+By the beginning of the war, torpedo boats were poorly represented in the main fleets of Western naval powers, but with the beginning of the war, the construction of boats increased sharply.
 To the beginning of the Great Patriotic War The USSR had 269 torpedo boats.
-Over 30 torpedo boats were built during the war, and 166 received from the Allies.
+Over the course of the war, more than 30 torpedo boats were built, and 166 were received from the Allies.

-The project of the first gliding Soviet torpedo boat was developed in 1927 by the team of the Central Aerohydrodynamic Institute (TsAGI) under the leadership of A.N.
+The project of the first planing Soviet torpedo boat was developed in 1927 by a team of the Central Aerohydrodynamic Institute (TsAGI) under the leadership of A.N.
 Tupolev, later an outstanding aircraft designer.
 The first experimental boat "ANT-3" ("Firstborn"), built in Moscow, was tested in Sevastopol.
-The boat had a displacement of 8.91 tons, the power of two gasoline engines was 1200 liters. s., speed 54 knots.
-Overall length: 17.33 m, width 3.33 m, draft 0.9 m, Armament: 450 mm torpedo, 2 machine guns, 2 mines.
+The boat had a displacement of 8.91 tons, the power of two gasoline engines was 1200 hp. s., speed 54 knots.
+Maximum length: 17.33 m, width 3.33 m, draft 0.9 m, Armament: 450 mm torpedo, 2 machine guns, 2 mines.

 But "Sh-4" was still far from ideal.
-And in 1928, the fleet ordered another torpedo boat from TsAGI, named "G-5" at the institute.
-It was a new ship for those times - in its stern there were troughs for powerful 533-mm torpedoes, and during sea trials it developed an unprecedented speed - 58 knots with full ammunition and 65.3 knots without load.
-Navy sailors considered it the best of the existing torpedo boats, both in terms of armament and technical properties.
+And in 1928, the fleet ordered another torpedo boat from TsAGI, named G-5 at the institute.
+It was a new ship at that time - in its stern there were trenches for powerful 533-mm torpedoes, and during sea trials it reached an unprecedented speed - 58 knots with full ammunition and 65.3 knots without load.
+Naval sailors considered it the best of the existing torpedo boats both in terms of armament and technical properties.

 The lead boat of the new type "GANT-5" or "G5" (planing No. 5) was tested in December 1933.
 This boat with a metal hull was the best in the world, both in terms of armament and technical properties.
-He was recommended for serial production and by the beginning of World War II became the main type of torpedo boats Soviet Navy.
-The serial "G-5", manufactured in 1935, had a displacement of 14.5 tons, the power of two gasoline engines was 1700 liters. s., speed 50 knots.
-Overall length 19.1 m, width 3.4 m, draft 1.2 m.
+He was recommended to serial production and by the beginning of the Great Patriotic War it became the main type of torpedo boats Soviet Navy.
+The serial "G-5", produced in 1935, had a displacement of 14.5 tons, the power of two gasoline engines was 1700 hp. s., speed 50 knots.
+Maximum length 19.1 m, width 3.4 m, draft 1.2 m.
 Armament: two 533 mm torpedoes, 2 machine guns, 4 mines.
-Produced for 10 years until 1944 in various modifications.
+It was produced for 10 years until 1944 in various modifications.
 In total, more than 200 units were built.

-"G-5" was baptized by fire in Spain and in the Great Patriotic War.
-On all the seas, they not only launched dashing torpedo attacks, but also set minefields, hunted for enemy submarines, landed troops, guarded ships and convoys, trawled fairways, bombarding German bottom non-contact mines with depth charges.
-Particularly difficult, and sometimes unusual tasks were performed during the years of the Great Patriotic War by the Black Sea boatmen.
+"G-5" underwent baptism of fire in Spain and in the Great Patriotic War.
+On all seas they not only launched dashing torpedo attacks, but also launched minefields, hunted for enemy submarines, landed troops, guarded ships and convoys, trawled fairways, bombarding German bottom proximity mines with depth charges.
+Particularly difficult and sometimes unusual tasks were carried out by Black Sea boats during the Great Patriotic War.
 They had to escort... trains running along the Caucasian coast.
-They fired torpedoes at ... the coastal fortifications of Novorossiysk.
-And, finally, they fired rockets at fascist ships and ... airfields.
+They fired torpedoes at... the coastal fortifications of Novorossiysk.
+And finally, they fired missiles at fascist ships and... airfields.

-However, the low seaworthiness of boats, especially of the Sh-4 type, was no secret to anyone.
-At the slightest disturbance, they were flooded with water, which was easily splashed into a very low, open wheelhouse from above.
-The release of torpedoes was guaranteed with a wave of no more than 1 point, but boats could simply be in the sea with a wave of no more than 3 points.
-Due to the low seaworthiness of the Sh-4 and G-5, only in very rare cases did they provide the design range, which depended not so much on the fuel supply as on the weather.
+However, the low seaworthiness of boats, especially the Sh-4 type, was no secret to anyone.
+With the slightest disturbance, they were filled with water, which easily splashed into the very low pilothouse, open at the top.
+The release of torpedoes was guaranteed in seas of no more than 1 point, and boats could simply remain at sea in seas of no more than 3 points.
+Due to their low seaworthiness, the Sh-4 and G-5 only in very rare cases achieved their designed range, which depended not so much on the fuel supply as on the weather.

-This and a number of other shortcomings were largely due to the "aviation" origin of the boats.
+This and a number of other shortcomings were largely due to the “aviation” origin of the boats.
 The designer based the project on a seaplane float.
-Instead of an upper deck, Sh-4 and G-5 had a steeply curved convex surface.
-Providing the strength of the hull, it at the same time created a lot of inconvenience in maintenance.
+Instead of an upper deck, "Sh-4" and "G-5" had a steeply curved convex surface.
+While ensuring the strength of the body, it at the same time created a lot of inconvenience in maintenance.
 It was difficult to stay on it even when the boat was motionless.
-If it went at full speed, absolutely everything that fell on it was dumped.
+If it was in full swing, absolutely everything that fell on it was dumped.

-This turned out to be a very big disadvantage during the hostilities: the paratroopers had to be put into the chutes of torpedo tubes - there was nowhere else to place them.
-Due to the lack of a flat deck, the Sh-4 and G-5, despite their relatively large buoyancy reserves, were practically unable to carry a serious load.
+This turned out to be a very big disadvantage during combat operations: the paratroopers had to be placed in the chutes of torpedo tubes - there was nowhere else to place them.
+Due to the lack of a flat deck, "Sh-4" and "G-5", despite relatively large reserves of buoyancy, were practically unable to transport serious cargo.
 On the eve of the Great Patriotic War, torpedo boats "D-3" and "SM-3" were developed - long-range torpedo boats.
-"D-3" had a wooden hull; according to his project, the SM-3 torpedo boat with a steel hull was produced.
+"D-3" had a wooden hull; according to its design, the torpedo boat "SM-3" with a steel hull was produced.

 Torpedo boat "D-3"

 Boats of the "D-3" type were produced in the USSR at two factories: in Leningrad and Sosnovka Kirov region.
 By the beginning of the war, the Northern Fleet had only two boats of this type.
-In August 1941, five more boats were received from the factory in Leningrad.
-All of them were consolidated into a separate detachment, which operated until 1943, until other D-3s began to enter the fleet, as well as allied boats under Lend-Lease.
-The D-3 boats favorably differed from their predecessors, the G-5 torpedo boats, although they successfully complemented each other in terms of combat capabilities.
+In August 1941, five more boats were received from the plant in Leningrad.
+All of them were brought together into a separate detachment, which operated until 1943, until other D-3s began to enter the fleet, as well as Allied boats under Lend-Lease.
+The D-3 boats compared favorably with their predecessors, the G-5 torpedo boats, although in terms of combat capabilities they successfully complemented each other.

-For the first time, on-board tow torpedo tubes were installed on experimental boats and serial "D-3".
-Their advantage was that they made it possible to fire a volley from a "stop", while boats of the "G-5" type had to develop a speed of at least 18 knots - otherwise they did not have time to turn away from the fired torpedo.
+On experimental boats and serial "D-3" for the first time, side-drop torpedo tubes were installed.
+Their advantage was that they made it possible to fire a salvo from a stop, while boats of the G-5 type had to reach a speed of at least 18 knots - otherwise they would not have time to turn away from the fired torpedo.

-The torpedoes were fired from the bridge of the boat by igniting a galvanic ignition cartridge.
-The volley was duplicated by a torpedo operator using two igniters installed in the torpedo tube.
-"D-3" were armed with two 533-mm torpedoes of the 1939 model; the mass of each was 1800 kg (TNT charge - 320 kg), cruising range at a speed of 51 knots - 21 cables (about 4 thousand m). small arms"D-3" consisted of two DShK machine guns caliber 12.7 mm.
-True, during the war years, the boats were equipped with a 20-mm Oerlikon automatic cannon, a coaxial 12.7-mm Colt Browning machine gun, and some other types of machine guns.
-The hull of the boat had a thickness of 40 mm.
-At the same time, the bottom was three-layer, and the board and deck were two-layer.
-On the outer layer there was larch, and on the inside - pine.
-The skin was fastened copper nails in the calculation of five pieces per square decimeter.
+The torpedoes were fired from the boat's bridge by igniting a galvanic ignition cartridge.
+The salvo was duplicated by the torpedoist using two ignition cartridges installed in the torpedo tube.
+"D-3" were armed with two 533-mm torpedoes of the 1939 model; the mass of each was 1800 kg (TNT charge - 320 kg), the range at a speed of 51 knots was 21 cables (about 4 thousand m).
+Small arms"D-3" consisted of two DShK machine guns caliber 12.7 mm.
+True, during the war, the boats were equipped with a 20-mm Oerlikon automatic cannon, a coaxial 12.7 mm Colt-Browning machine gun, and some other types of machine guns.
+The boat's hull was 40 mm thick.
+In this case, the bottom was three-layer, and the side and deck were two-layer.
+On outer layer there was larch, and on the inside there was pine.
+The sheathing was fastened copper nails at the rate of five pieces per square decimeter.

-Hull "D-3" was divided into five watertight compartments by four bulkheads.
-In the first compartment 10-3 sp. there was a forepeak, in the second (3-7 sp.) - a four-seat cockpit.
-The galley and the baffle for the boiler are between the 7th and 9th frames, the radio cabin is between the 9th and 11th.
-On boats of the "D-3" type, improved navigation equipment was installed compared to what was on the "G-5".
-The deck "D-3" made it possible to take a landing group on board, moreover, it was possible to move along it during the campaign, which was impossible on the "G-5".
-The habitability conditions of the crew, consisting of 8-10 people, made it possible for the boat to operate for a long time away from the main base.
-Heating of the vital compartments of the "D-3" was also provided.
+The D-3 hull was divided into five waterproof compartments by four bulkheads.
+In the first compartment there are 10-3 sp. there was a forepeak, in the second (3-7 ships) there was a four-seater cockpit.
+The galley and boiler enclosure are between the 7th and 9th frames, the radio cabin is between the 9th and 11th.
+Boats of the "D-3" type were equipped with improved navigation equipment compared to what was on the "G-5".
+The D-3 deck made it possible to take on board a landing group, and it was also possible to move on it during a campaign, which was impossible on the G-5.
+The living conditions of the crew, consisting of 8-10 people, made it possible for the boat to operate for a long time away from its main base.
+Heating of the vital compartments of the D-3 was also provided.

 "D-3" and "SM-3" were not the only torpedo boats developed in our country on the eve of the war.
-In the same years, a group of designers designed a small torpedo boat of the "Komsomolets" type, which, almost no different from the "G-5" in terms of displacement, had more advanced tube torpedo tubes and carried more powerful anti-aircraft and anti-submarine weapons.
-These boats were built on voluntary contributions.
-Soviet people, and therefore some of them, in addition to numbers, received the names: "Tyumen worker", "Tyumen Komsomolets", "Tyumen pioneer".
+In those same years, a group of designers designed a small torpedo boat of the Komsomolets type, which, almost no different from the G-5 in displacement, had more advanced tube torpedo tubes and carried more powerful anti-aircraft and anti-submarine weapons.
+These boats were built using voluntary contributions.
+Soviet people, and therefore some of them, in addition to numbers, received names: “Tyumen Worker”, “Tyumen Komsomolets”, “Tyumen Pioneer”.

-A torpedo boat of the "Komsomolets" type, manufactured in 1944, had a duralumin hull.
-The hull is divided by watertight bulkheads into five compartments (spacing 20-25 cm).
+The Komsomolets type torpedo boat, manufactured in 1944, had a duralumin hull.
+The hull is divided by waterproof bulkheads into five compartments (space 20-25 cm).
 A hollow keel beam is laid along the entire length of the hull, performing the function of a keel.
 To reduce pitching, side keels are installed on the underwater part of the hull.
-Two aircraft engines are installed in the hull one after the other, while the length of the left propeller shaft was 12.2 m, and the right one was 10 m.
-Torpedo tubes, unlike previous types of boats, are tubular, not trough.
+Two aircraft engines are installed in the hull one after the other, while the length of the left propeller shaft was 12.2 m, and the right one - 10 m.
+The torpedo tubes, unlike previous types of boats, are tubular, not trough.
 The maximum seaworthiness of the torpedo bomber was 4 points.
-The total displacement is 23 tons, the total power of two gasoline engines is 2400 liters. s., speed 48 knots.
+The total displacement is 23 tons, the total power of two gasoline engines is 2400 hp. s., speed 48 knots.
 Maximum length 18.7 m, width 3.4 m, average recess 1 m.
 Reservation: 7 mm bulletproof armor on the wheelhouse.
 Armament: two tube torpedo tubes, four 12.7 mm machine guns, six large depth charges, smoke equipment.
-Unlike other boats of domestic construction, the Komsomolets had an armored cabin (from a sheet 7 mm thick).
+Unlike other domestically built boats, the Komsomolets had an armored (7 mm thick sheet) deckhouse.
 The crew consisted of 7 people.

-These torpedo bombers showed their high combat qualities to the greatest extent in the spring of 1945, when units of the Red Army were already completing the defeat of the Nazi troops, advancing towards Berlin with heavy fighting.
+These torpedo bombers demonstrated their high combat qualities to the greatest extent in the spring of 1945, when units of the Red Army were already completing the defeat of Hitler’s troops, advancing towards Berlin with heavy fighting.
 Soviet from the sea ground troops covered the ships of the Red Banner Baltic Fleet, and the entire burden of hostilities in the waters of the southern Baltic fell on the shoulders of the crews of submarines, naval aviation and torpedo boats.
-Trying to somehow delay their inevitable end and keep ports for the evacuation of retreating troops for as long as possible, the Nazis made feverish attempts to sharply increase the number of search-strike and patrol groups of boats.
-These urgent measures to some extent aggravated the situation in the Baltic, and then four Komsomol members, which became part of the 3rd division of torpedo boats, were deployed to help the active forces of the KBF.
+Trying to somehow delay their inevitable end and preserve ports for the evacuation of retreating troops as long as possible, the Nazis made feverish attempts to sharply increase the number of search, strike and patrol groups of boats.
+These urgent measures to some extent aggravated the situation in the Baltic, and then four Komsomolets, which became part of the 3rd division of torpedo boats, were transferred to help the existing forces of the Red Banner Baltic Fleet.

 What else to read